-Ref Ob jective E Exec Lead How we may be prevented from meeting objective Link to Standards secondary and tertiary) Control Gaps How identified control gaps are being managed Source of assurance Assurance Gaps - where are we not getting effective evidence How identified gaps are being managed Assurance rating (Level 4, Major Incident etc). programme of service reviews, Sign off of specialty review strategies and governance route not yet known Signed off specialty reviews Governance route not yet established Agreement of governance through ELT role within the East Midlands Acute Provider Collaborative to EMAP work programmes establishing - outcomes/deliverables not yet agreed EMAP executive meeting minutes EMAP programme highlight reports - still in development Verbal updates at EMAP exec meetings and ULHT representation at EMAP programme groups Build a Partnership strategy to support improvements in safe and sustainable care, and harness benefits for the population of Lincolnshire Signed off Partnership Strategy Work is underway to develop the strategy, which needs to align with the new IIP and ULHT clinical services strategy.
+R ef Objective Exec Lead How we may be prevented from meeting objective Link to Risk Register Link to Standards Identified Controls (Primary, secondary and tertiary) Control Gaps are being managed Source of assurance , Assurance rating (Level 4, Major Incident etc).
+Establishment of a rolling programme of service reviews, with 12 completed in year Sign off of specialty review strategies and governance route not yet known To be agreed with ELT, April 2024 Signed off specialty reviews Governance route not yet established Agreement of governance through ELT role within the East Midlands EMAP work programmes establishing - outcomes/deliverables not yet agreed Programme Boards in place with monthly meetings underway Highlight reports being overseen by monthly EMAP executive meetings EMAP updates to ELT/TLT EMAP executive meeting minutes EMAP programme highlight reports - still in development Verbal updates at EMAP exec meetings and ULHT representation at EMAP programme groups Build a Partnership strategy to support improvements in safe and sustainable care, and harness benefits for the population of Lincolnshire place Associate Director of Partnerships started in post May 2023 and has started to draft Partnership Plan.
+Board development session 5th December 2023 and intention to have signed off by February 2024 Partnership work is already underway across the organisation and is not being delayed by the lack of formal strategy e.g opportunities emerging for the speciality review programme Signed off Partnership Strategy Work is underway to develop the strategy, which needs to align with the new IIP and ULHT clinical services strategy.